gabrielalan/bb-react-example-2017/README.md

 ## Decisions

-- It has been written in React, because... yeah... you know... reasons :neutral_face:
+1. It has been written in React, because... yeah... you know... reasons :neutral_face:
-- The search filter is used to match only against `merchant` and `amount`.
+2. The search filter is used to match only against `merchant` and `amount`.
-- No CSS frameworks or libraries.
+3. No CSS frameworks or libraries.
 I think on this case is not necessary.
-- Used webpack and some other tools mixedd on react-script, which is a simple way to write a React App.
-But all the APP code is made by hand.
+3. Used webpack and some other tools mixedd on react-script, which is a simple way to write a React App.
+    * This means that some files are generated automatically (like *manifest.json, index.html and etc), but all the APP code is made by hand.

 ## Excecute